tepletonteam/tepleton/_attic/modules/docs/stdlib.rst

 Inter-Blockchain Communication (IBC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-IBC, is the cornerstone of The Cosmos Network, and is built into the
+IBC, is the cornerstone of The tepleton Network, and is built into the
-Cosmos-SDK framework as a basic primitive.
+tepleton-SDK framework as a basic primitive.
 To fully grasp these concepts
 requires a much longer explanation, but in short, the chain works as a
 light-client to another chain and maintains input and output queue to
 send packets with that chain.
 This mechanism allows blockchains to prove